hoaiphamthi/AMPG/README.md

 *   Compute metrics (Purity, Hypervolume, Spread, Global non-dominated points).
 *   Generate an Excel file (e.g., `Results.xlsx`) containing detailed results and error statistics in the output directory.

-### 2. Supervised Feature Selection (SFS)
+### 2. Biobjecitive Supervised Feature Selection (BSFS)

-To run the feature selection benchmark:
+To run the biobjective supervised feature selection problem across benchmark datasets presented in our paper:

 ```bash
 python main_sfs_benchmark.py
 ```
-This script evaluates the algorithms on datasets located in the `datas_sfs` directory.
+This script evaluates the algorithms on datasets located in the `data` folder extracted from the corresponding ZIP file.
 Results and metrics will be saved similarly.

 ### 3. Plotting Performance Profiles